rgonjargon/Causal_Inference_GPG/README.md

 Project Code for the GPG Manuscript.
-The "0_simulation.Rmd" and "1_sim_analysis.Rmd" files in the Scripts folder complie reports to the Reports folder.
-Model simulations and Figures are in the analysis folder.
+The Scripts folder contains "0_simulation.Rmd" and "1_sim_analysis.Rmd" that complie reports to the Reports folder.
+The Analysis folder has the generated model simulations and figures.